 Deedre Daniel: Founder, President and Secretary

 Deedre Daniel is the founder of The Big Fat Tip, Inc., and The Interesting Conversations Company®.
 She founded The Interesting Conversations Company® to help people think creatively, LAUGH, and build stronger bonds with others.
-Before starting this business, she spent nearly two decades at GEICO, where she rose through the ranks from call center sales associate to head of the Affinity Marketing division.
-Her affinity marketing team was responsible for the marketing strategy to millions of members that belonged to over 800 organizations.
-She was a “paid professional schmoozer” and amassed well over 10,000 hours of networking time from more than 11 years of attending conferences, events and other networking receptions for these organizations.
-(She was on the road so much, that she racked up 1,200 nights with Marriott!)
-She noticed many people were suffering from loneliness and didn’t know how to make real connections with others.
-This inspired her to write a training class called, How to be More Interesting Than a Cell Phone®.
+Before starting this business, she spent nearly two decades at GEICO.
+Deedre rose through the ranks from call center sales associate to Planning Manager to head the Affinity Marketing division.
+Her team was responsible for the marketing strategy for members of over 800 organizations.
+She was mostly a “paid professional schmoozer” – attending networking events for these organizations – where she noticed most people struggled to make lasting connections with others.
+This increasing inability to connect inspired her to write a book and create a training course called How to be More Interesting Than a Cell Phone®.
 She invented The Very Interesting Game™ (five games) to go with this signature talk and reinforce the principles taught in the course.
 It is a card game for sale on Amazon.
 When COVID-19 arrived, she turned the card game into a virtual experience for team building and remote networking events – helping others boost optimism and get closer despite social distancing!

 Please read the “About” page for more information on how and why Deedre started The Big Fat Tip, Inc.